amirjamez/alexnetTF/README.md

 # AlexNet Pretrained
-There are a number of recent pretrained models available in [TensorFlow-Slim Research](https://github.com/tensorflow/models/tree/master/research/slim#fine-tuning-a-model-from-an-existing-checkpoint) for which users can download and finetune to other dataset, or, evaluate for classification tasks.
-However, there was no `AlexNet`in the list and this gist helps you reproduce that for `ImageNet` dataset.
-I also provide a pretrained model at 9 million iteration with `Top-5 accuracy of 79.85%` for those who doesn't want to train from scracth here.
+There are a number of recent pretrained models available in [TensorFlow-Slim Research](https://github.com/tensorflow/models/tree/master/research/slim#fine-tuning-a-model-from-an-existing-checkpoint) for which users can download and finetune to other datasets, or, evaluate for classification tasks.
+However, there was no `AlexNet`in the list and this repo helps you reproduce that for `ImageNet` dataset.
+I also provide a pretrained model captured at 9 million iterations with `Top-5 accuracy of 79.85%` for those who doesn't want to train it from scracth.

-If you have optimized the training hyperparameters and have converged to a higher accuracy, please share your code here in the comment section bellow, so other can benefit from it as well.
+If you have optimized the training hyperparameters and managed to converge to a higher accuracy, please share your code here in the comment section bellow, so other can benefit from it as well.

 ## AlexNet Model Architecture
 Here is the Conv and FC layers of AlexNet with their corresponding parameter and shape size: